-At flexiski, we're using Wednesday to Wednesday ski weeks for this time of year as it fits well with Christmas being on a Monday.
+At flexiski for 2018, we're thinking Sunday to Thursday or Thursday to Thursday ski break/week will work best as they fit really well with Christmas being on a Tuesday.
 You don't want to be flying out on Christmas Eve or rushing back to make your New Year's plans.
-But being tailor made we also have shorter breaks available if you're only looking for a few nights away
+But being tailor-made our Christmas dates are flexible if you're only looking for a few nights away.

-With that in mind, here's a run down of a few Christmas questions and what your Christmas day could look like.
+With that in mind, here's a rundown of a few Christmas ski questions and what your Christmas day could look like.

 Are the lifts open on Christmas day?

 Of course!
 It's the best thing about being in the mountains for Christmas.
 Wolfing down a delicious breakfast before heading to the slopes for a Christmas ski day spent flying down the pistes in a state of 'I can't believe this is happening' merriment.

 Is there the same Christmas spirit as home?

 What could be more Christmassy than a town covered in snow?
 The decorations are in abundance throughout each resort.
 There'll be Christmas markets and 30 foot trees.
 Chalets and hotels will be full of tinsel and mistletoe and the occupants in festively high spirits.
 If you thought you had a great Christmas jumper I can guarantee you'll spot a serious rival.

 If you're one of the lucky few who actually enjoys your extended family, why not bring them along.
 But more likely than not it's an excuse to escape aunt Sheila's inevitable lip-smacker of a greeting, and uncle Tony's meagre attempts to cover up his post-roast flatulence.
 Chalet's are a perfect choice for families and friends alike, upgrade aunt Sheila with some like minded festive skiers - there's always Skype if you're feeling guilty.